-This guide has been written for those seeking information, history and detailed specifications for the Proton Satria GTI (also known as the Proton GTI 180 in some markets).
-This legendary non-turbo hot hatch has developed a big enthusiast following in the small number of markets in which it was offered new, so we thought it appropriate to consolidate the information available for the cars for the benefit of those keen enthusiasts.
+This guide has been written for those seeking information, history and detailed specifications for the Proton Satria GTi (also known as the Proton GTi 180 in some markets).
+This legendary naturally aspirated hot hatch has developed a big enthusiast following in the small number of markets in which it was sold, so we thought it appropriate to consolidate the information available for the cars for the benefit of enthusiasts.

-The Satria (which was based on the Fourth generation Mitsubishi Mirage / Colt chassis) was substantially different to its base model counterpart, having been re-engineered by Lotus in the UK, which at the time was owned by Proton.
-Lotus made numerous aerodynamic and handling improvements to the car, which won over many motoring journalists and tuners.
+The Satria GTi (which was based on the fourth generation Mitsubishi Mirage / Colt chassis) was substantially different to its base model counterpart, having been re-engineered by Lotus in the UK, which at the time was owned by Proton.
+Lotus made numerous aerodynamic and handling improvements to the car, which won over motoring journalists and tuners.
 Further adding to the car’s desirability was the fact that it featured the 1.8 litre 4G93P engine (a non-turbo higher compression version of that found in the Lancer GSR).
 This engine matched the car’s performance to its handling, and provided a fantastic base for tuners and weekend racers.
-Its popularity with tuners and entry level motorsport unfortunately has meant that many of the cars have been driven hard and many have been lost.
+Its popularity with tuners and entry level motorsport has unfortunately resulted in many of the cars having hard lives and many have been lost over the years.
 This is great news for parts availability, but has meant that original complete units are rather thin on the ground: this is part of the motivation for writing this guide.

 The Proton GTi’s competitors arguably include the Peugeot 206 GTi, the Nissan Pulsar SSS, the Honda Civic VTiR, the Ford Focus ST, the Ford Fiesta XR4 and the Renault Clio 2.0 16v Sport.
-There are likely many others, but that’s a start.
-The Satria was a special car because it came out of nowhere from the underdog brand Proton, which in the competitive UK and Australian markets was not well known at the time.
-It certainly gave those competitors a run for their money.
+The Satria GTi was a special car because it came out of nowhere from the non-mainstream brand Proton, which in the competitive UK and Australian markets was not particularly well known at the time.

 Production and markets: